The Planet-Friendly Perks of a Plant-Based Diet

 rē-think your diets to honor Mother Earth

 This season, rē-think the significance of your food choices.
-There are many ways to make your diets more sustainable, and they don’t have to feel like huge sacrifices.
+There are many ways to make your diet more sustainable.
+They don’t have to feel like huge sacrifices.
 “Choosing to eat differently does not have to be a radical change — small steps will make a difference,” Dr. Goodall writes in the Foreword of #EATMEATLESS: Good for Animals, The Earth & All, a plant-based cookbook published by The Jane Goodall Institute. “[W]hat we eat really does matter, really does make a difference,” it reads.

-Referencing the environmental harm wrought by factory farming on forests, water sources, energy consumption, and emissions — with the livestock sector alone responsible for over fourteen percent of all greenhouse gas emissions — sustainability purists argue in favor of adopting a vegan lifestyle.
-But even if you aren’t ready to do a total dietary 180, you can still make an impact by eating plant-based once per week or consuming less beef, lamb, and dairy, which research indicates are the biggest environmental offenders.
+She references the environmental harm wrought by factory farming on forests, water sources, energy consumption, and emissions.
+The livestock sector alone is responsible for over fourteen percent of all greenhouse gas emissions.
+Sustainability purists argue in favor of adopting a vegan lifestyle.
+But even if you aren’t ready to do a total dietary 180, you can still make an impact by eating plant-based once per week.
+You can consume less beef, lamb, and dairy, which research indicates are the biggest environmental offenders.

-To better understand the environmental merits of eating plant-based, we spoke with Shiri Avnery, co-founder, and COO of the sustainability-minded meal delivery service, Thistle.
+To better understand the environmental merits of eating plant-based, we spoke with Shiri Avnery.
+She is the co-founder, and COO of the sustainability-minded meal delivery service, Thistle.
 With a Ph.D. in Science, Technology, and Environmental Policy, she gives us data and tips to go along with planet-friendly intentions.

 The Rise of The Laid-Back Vegetarian

-There’s a term for the type of diet that emphasizes plant-based eating, reducing the consumption of dairy and meat without eliminating it entirely: flexitarianism.
-While it occasionally incorporates meat or fish, it still results in a smaller ecological footprint — and it’s growing in popularity globally.
-“Plant-based retail food sales in 2020 were over $7B in the US, growing 27% from the year prior and outpacing the growth of the US retail food market overall,” says Avnery, who points out that the global interest in veganism and vegetarianism has been rapidly rising, as well.
+There’s a term for the type of diet that emphasizes plant-based eating.
+Reducing the consumption of dairy and meat without eliminating them entirely is flexitarianism.
+While it occasionally incorporates meat or fish, it still results in a smaller ecological footprint.
+And it’s growing in popularity globally.
+“Plant-based retail food sales in 2020 were over $7B in the US, growing 27% from the year prior and outpacing the growth of the US retail food market overall,” says Avnery.
+She points out that the global interest in veganism and vegetarianism has been rapidly rising, as well.
 “Interestingly, across the globe and especially in the US, what’s driving the surging growth in plant-based foods isn’t simply more vegans, but rather more interest in a flexitarian lifestyle,” she continues.

-She reveals that a third or more of Americans are attempting to reduce their meat and dairy consumption, with 90% indicating a desire to eat more plants, and more than half open to eating less meat in favor of plant-based alternatives.
-These changing trends away from a meat- and dairy-centric diet have been reflected in Thistle’s customer’s choices in meals, with a growing emphasis on plant-based options and the gradual shift away from sustainable meat option add-ons over time.
+She reveals that a third or more of Americans are attempting to reduce their meat and dairy consumption.
+90% indicate a desire to eat more plants.
+More than half are open to eating less meat in favor of plant-based alternatives.
+These changing trends away from a meat- and dairy-centric diet have been reflected in Thistle’s customer’s choices in meals.
+There is a growing emphasis on plant-based options and the gradual shift away from sustainable meat option add-ons over time.